minio/docs/source/reference/minio-mc/mc-cat.rst

 View an S3 Object at a Point-In-Time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd-option:`mc cat rewind` to return the object at a specific
+Use :mc-cmd:`mc cat --rewind` to return the object at a specific
 point-in-time in the past:

 .. code-block:: shell